FAQ

 "Will you release this?"

-"So where can I find updates on this project?"
+"Where can I find updates on this project?"

 "Why don't you just make this open source?"